She should be so lucky: Kylie Minogue opposes Kylie Jenner’s bid to trade mark “KYLIE”

 This isn’t the first time Courts have become embroiled in celebrity name disputes.
 In 2007, Angelina Jolie lost a five-month battle against perfume designer Symine Salimpour who trade marked the name SHILOH, the name of Jolie’s daughter with Brad Pitt.
 To pre-empt any similar dispute, Beyonce and Jay-Z filed a trade mark application in their daughter’s name, Blue Ivy Carter, just days after her birth in 2012.

 In New Zealand, a name dispute arose in 2007 between Auckland fashion designer Trelise Cooper and Arrowtown fashion designer Tamsin Cooper over the latter’s trade mark application for TAMSIN COOPER.
 Trelise argued that she had such strong common law rights to the name TRELISE COOPER that another fashion designer should be prevented from using her own name if it was confusingly similar.
 She alleged that Tamsin Cooper’s conduct amounted to a breach of the Fair Trading Act 1986 and the common law tort of passing off.
 The parties agreed to an ‘amicable’ solution outside of court.

 This one will be an interesting fight on a global scale, because while Minogue is still an international star, especially in the UK and Australia, Jenner is by far the more famous in the United States.
 While no Court date has been set, the dispute continues on twitter, Minogue’s fans tweeting #TheresOnlyOneKylie.

-This article was written with assistance from Megan Hutchison.
+This article was written by Rachel McDonald and Megan Hutchison.

 This article is intended to summarise potentially complicated legal issues, and is not intended to be a substitute for individual legal advice.
 If you would like further information, please contact a Baldwins representative.